Students Against Discrimination: History

 The group spearheaded a nationwide uprising, advocating for political change and successfully prompting the resignation of the Awami League leadership on August 5, 2024.
-On 8 August 2024, Nahid Islam and Asif Mahmud, two members of the group were appointed as advisers in the interim government led by Dr Yunus.
-After the Yunus interim government took responsibility of Bangladesh's administration, the group announced a liaison committee to work on the new political arrangement.
+On 8 August 2024, Nahid Islam and Asif Mahmud, two members of the group were appointed as advisers in the Interim government led by Muhammad Yunus.
+After the Yunus interim government took responsibility of Government of Bangladesh, the group announced a liaison committee to work on the new political arrangement.
 On the same day, it announced a new coordination team.

 As of August 2024, members of the organisation were suggesting the formation of a political party within a month.

+Leadership

+Central Convener Committee (October 2024 – June 2025)

-On 22 October 2024, The organisation announced a four-member central convener committee during press conference at the Central Shaheed Minar.
+On 22 October 2024, the organisation announced a four-member central convener committee during a press conference at the Shaheed Minar, Dhaka.
 Hasnat Abdullah was made convener, Arif Sohel member secretary, Abdul Hannan Masud chief organiser, and Umama Fatema the spokesperson of the committee.

+Central Committee (June 2025 – April 2026)

-On June 25, 2025, the Central Council formally announced the formation of a new committee.
-Rashidul Islam Rifat (Rifat Rashid) was elected as President, Md.
-Enamul Hasan (Hasan Enam) as General Secretary, Muinul Islam as Organizing Secretary, and Sinthia Jaheen Ayesha as Spokesperson.
+On 25 June 2025, the Central Council formally announced the formation of a new committee.
+Rifat Rashid was elected as President, Md.
+Enamul Hasan as General Secretary, Muinul Islam as Organizing Secretary, and Sinthia Jaheen Ayesha as Spokesperson.

-Other key people

-Umama Fatema

-Umama Fatema (উমামা ফাতেমা) is a Bangladeshi student activist who served as the spokesperson for Students Against Discrimination.
-She was a key coordinator of protests during the July Revolution.

-Umama was born in Chittagong and attained her secondary education at the Ispahani Public School and College.
-She later enrolled at the University of Dhaka, and in 2014 was pursuing a degree in Biochemistry and Molecular Biology.
-She was a student of Kabi Sufia Kamal Hall at the university.

-Fatema initially joined the Dhaka University branch of the Bangladesh Chhatra Federation.
-Subsequently, she became a central coordinator and later the spokesperson for the Students Against Discrimination movement.
-In early 2025, Fatema was reportedly selected to receive the Madeleine Albright Honorary Group Award, a U.S.-sponsored recognition.
-However, she declined the award, citing concerns over the perception of foreign influence in domestic student movements.
-The decision drew both praise and criticism, with some viewing it as a statement on political autonomy.
-In August she wrote in a petition to ban Bangladesh Chhatra League, Bangladesh Jatiotabadi Chatra Dal, Bangladesh Islami Chhatra Shibir and Bangladesh Ganatantrik Chhatra Sangsad in Begum Rokeya Hall.
-The petition brought criticism over her demand to ban student organisation activities excluding the leftist student organisations.
+On 27 July 2025, President Rifat Rashid announced the suspension of all regional and district-level committees across Bangladesh amid extortion allegations against some coordinators, leaving only the central committee active.

+Advisory Council (April 2026 – present)

+On 18 April 2026, the organization announced the dissolution of its central committee and the formation of a new advisory council structure.
+According to an official statement (Memo No: BEICHHAA/2025-26/), the organization restructured its leadership by abolishing all previous positions and forming a five-member advisory council to guide the platform's activities across approximately 30 educational institutions.